The Rate-Immediacy Barrier in Explicit Tree Code Constructions: Introduction

-We formally define immediacy in detail later, as its precise definition is somewhat technical, involving a certain set system (see Section \ref{sec:laminar-codes}).
+We formally define immediacy in detail later, as its precise definition is somewhat technical, involving a certain set system (see the definition of \emph{\lamCodes{}} in Section \ref{sec:laminar-codes}).
 However, to capture the essence, we first provide an informal, simplified definition in which immediacy is represented by a monotone-increasing function \(\im : \mathbb{N} \to \mathbb{N}\).
-A tree code \(C\) is said to have immediacy \(\im\) if, for every pair of messages \(x, y\), every index \(s\) where \(x_s \neq y_s\), and each integer \(k \geq 1\), the relative Hamming distance between \(C(x)\) and \(C(y)\), restricted to the interval \([s, s + \im(k))\) (provided that \(s + \im(k)\) is no larger than the depth of $T$), is bounded below by \(\delta\).
+A tree code \(C\) is said to have immediacy \(\im\) if, for every pair of messages \(x, y \in \Sigma^n\) (where \(n\) is the transmission length), every index \(s\) where \(x_s \neq y_s\), and each integer \(k \geq 1\), the relative Hamming distance between \(C(x)\) and \(C(y)\), restricted to the interval \([s, s + \im(k))\) (provided that \(s + \im(k)\) is no larger than the depth of the tree, if finite), is bounded below by \(\delta\).

-Note that the definition of a standard tree code imposes no non-trivial immediacy constraint.
+The definition of a standard tree code imposes no non-trivial immediacy constraint.
 Disagreements between corresponding codewords are required to accumulate only starting from the \emph{first} index \( s \) at which the two messages \( x \) and \( y \) differ.
-In contrast, immediacy requires that disagreements accumulate starting from \emph{every} index \(s\) for which \(x_s \neq y_s\), at interval lengths determined by the immediacy function \(\im\).
+In contrast, a code admitting an immediacy function requires that disagreements accumulate starting from \emph{every} index \(s\) for which \(x_s \neq y_s\), at interval lengths determined by the immediacy function \(\im\).
 Put differently, unlike a standard tree code, a tree code with immediacy function \(\im\) supports \emph{cold-start decoding}.
-That is, during any interval indicated by the immediacy function, provided the adversary does not excessively interfere with transmissions in this interval, the receiver can decode the \(s\)-th bit, even if earlier parts of the message cannot yet be reconstructed.
-While this property may be advantageous in certain applications, our results show that it is an ``overly expensive'' feature that cannot be afforded when aiming to construct asymptotically good tree codes.
+That is, if during any interval \([s, s + \im(k))\) the noise rate is below $\delta/2$, then the receiver can decode the \(s\)-th bit---even if the noise prior to time $s$ was high and bits prior to $s$ cannot yet be reconstructed.
+While this property may be advantageous in certain applications (and is typical of weakly-encoded communications such as human speech or packetized transmissions), our results show that it is an ``expensive'' feature that cannot be afforded when aiming to construct asymptotically good tree codes.